sorbetsharkweek/sorbetsharkweek/README.md

 ![](https://files.catbox.moe/nn2qv2.png)

 The spaces where ur most likely to find me are (drum roll please) : docks, sonic and hedgehog both in pg and 18+ and last but not least the south park area(rest in peace our fallen soldier)
-99% of the time I am rocking my Tails pony but when I'm feeling a little daring I will be Tweek or even *gasp* YUJI ITADORI????
-That manga ended though so I guess you'll be seeing him less.
+99% of the time I am rocking my Silver pony but when I'm feeling a little daring I will be Tweek or even *gasp* NIGHTWING????
+That fandom is a little crazy but so am I.
 I like to sit next to arguing ponies and chime in to "lol" or "hey so, this is crazy" which is why I frequent the docks obvi.
 I've never really been in a drama myself however, and I plan to keep it that way.
+If I find you even slightly annoying I'm sending you to the corner to think about what you've done, aka 15min hide. :3c

 ![](https://files.catbox.moe/nn2qv2.png)